influxdata/docs-v2/content/influxdb/clustered/reference/influxql/functions/transformations.md

 title: InfluxQL transformation functions
 list_title: Transformation functions
 description: >
-  Use transformation functions modify and return values in each row of queried data.
+  Use transformation functions to modify and return values in each row of queried data.
 menu:
   influxdb_clustered:
     name: Transformations